Raj-Singh-DataScience/Machine-Learning/Linear-Regression-Model/Multiple-Variables/README.md

-# Salary Prediction Model for HR - Build a Prediction Model using Linear Regression .
+# Salary Prediction Model for HR - Build a Prediction Model using Linear Regression in Python .

-Build a Salary Prediction Model for HR in Python where predict Salary of Candidates on the basis of work experience, test score, and interview score .
+Build a Salary Prediction Model for HR in Python to predict Salary of Candidates on the basis of work experience, test score, and interview score .

 ## Problem Statement: